-For the fiscal year ending March 31, 2015, we should continue to see strong IT investment appetite with the recent recovery of the Japanese economy and expect revenue to increase from the fiscal year ended March 31, 2014.
-As systems integration revenues can fluctuate significantly in accordance with the absence or addition of a single large order, they are accordingly difficult to forecast.
-For systems operation and maintenance revenues, we anticipate we can increase them from the increase in systems construction revenue and by accumulating contracts, especially contracts for our cloud computing services, IIJ GIO/Component.
-In the mid- to long-term, we also anticipate that Japanese companies will increase IT-related investments for their network systems when the general economic situation and the business results of Japanese companies recover.
+For the fiscal year ending March 31, 2016, we should continue to see strong IT investment appetite with the recovery of the Japanese economy and expect revenue to increase from the fiscal year ended March 31, 2015.
+As systems integration revenues can fluctuate significantly in accordance with the absence or addition of large orders, they are accordingly difficult to forecast.
+For systems operation and maintenance revenues, we anticipate that we can increase them from the increase in systems construction revenue which should migrate to systems operation and maintenance as well as accumulation of our cloud computing services orders.
+In the middle-to long-term, we also anticipate that Japanese companies should increase IT-related investments for their network systems when the general economic situation and the business results of Japanese companies recover.